 A promise ring is given as the first symbol of commitment between two people who are in a romantic relationship.
 However, a promise ring does not signify a marriage proposal.
 Read more about the meaning of promise rings here.

-Ring (See also Circle)
+Ring (See also 'Circle' above)

 Like the circle, rings symbolise eternity.
 Today, this idea still defines engagement, wedding and eternity rings.
 Read our full article on the meaning of eternity rings here